mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ### Filtering

-The Endpoints Overview results can be filtered by the project names and the categories within the columns using the drop-down menus.
+The Endpoints Overview results can be filtered by the project names and the attributes within the columns using the drop-down menus.
 By doing so, only the Endpoints Overview's rows satisfying the chosen filters will be shown.

 ![Project filter](img/project-name-filter.png)